riccardobonanomi/pyris3/README.md

 - the original branch contains the original code converted to python 3

 ### Version tracking
-- 1.0   (2018) 	 -> PyRIS deployment by Federico Monegaglia
+- 1.0   (2018) 	 by Federico Monegaglia -> PyRIS deployment
-- 3.0.0 (2022)       -> Converted to python 3 by Riccardo Bonanomi
+- 3.0.0 (2022)       by Riccardo Bonanomi   -> Converted to python 3
-- 3.1.0 (2022)       -> Added GEE mask analysis capability by Riccardo Bonanomi
+- 3.1.0 (2022)       by Riccardo Bonanomi   -> Added GEE mask analysis capability
-- 3.1.1 (2023/03/20) -> Added ability to skip masks when segmenting Landsat or importing GEE mask by Riccardo Bonanomi
+- 3.1.1 (2023/03/20) by Riccardo Bonanomi   -> Added ability to skip masks when segmenting Landsat or importing GEE mask
+- 3.1.2 (2023/04/19) by Riccardo Bonanomi   -> Added ability to draw black masks on gee mask

 -------------
 ### Install Instructions